Carnival (1931 film)

-Carnival is a 1931 British drama film in black and white with colour sequences directed by Herbert Wilcox and produced by his British & Dominions Film Corporation, starring Matheson Lang, Joseph Schildkraut, Kay Hammond and Chili Bouchier.
+Carnival (also known as Venetian Nights) is a 1931 British drama film in black and white with colour sequences, directed by Herbert Wilcox and starring Matheson Lang, Joseph Schildkraut, Kay Hammond and Chili Bouchier.
+It was written by Donald Macardle and produced by the British & Dominions Film Corporation.
+It is a remake of the 1921 film Carnival.

+Plot

 During a performance of Othello a jealous actor attempts to strangle his wife who he believes has committed adultery.
-It was a remake of the 1921 film Carnival.
-The French musician Alfred Rode appears with his band.